Eric Willis: Premier

 Upon Askin's retirement in January 1975, Willis was seen as the favourite to take the premiership.
 However, despite Askin's initial support, Willis refused his help, preferring to gain the leadership on his own merits.
 Askin then put his support behind the Minister for Lands, Tom Lewis.
 Willis, sure he had support, refused to campaign, and the party put its support behind Lewis, leading to his election to Premier.
 Willis was then replaced as Deputy by John Maddison.
 For his service as Deputy Leader he was appointed a Knight Commander of the Order of the British Empire (KBE) on 14 June 1975.
 Lewis was Premier for only one year and looked increasingly likely to lead the state Liberals to defeat.
-At the party room meeting on 20 January 1976, parliamentary backbencher Neil Pickard called a spill motion.
-This was carried 22 votes to 11 and Willis was made Leader and Premier unopposed.
-Willis and his Cabinet were then duly sworn in on 23 January by the Lieutenant Governor of New South Wales, Sir Laurence Street.
+At the party room meeting on 20 January 1976, parliamentary backbencher Neil Pickard called a spill motion which carried 22 votes to 11.
+Lewis opted not to contest the ensuing leadership ballot, leaving Willis to take the leadership unopposed.
+Willis was then duly sworn in as Premier on 23 January, alongside his reconfigured Cabinet, by the Lieutenant Governor of New South Wales, Sir Laurence Street.

 In his brief time as Premier he extensively reshuffled the cabinet, dropping five ministers in an attempt to distance himself from the past, including Steve Mauger and John Mason, and appointed new cabinet faces such as Pickard and David Arblaster.
 His most significant decision was to set up in April 1976 the long-demanded inquiry into the prison system in the form of a Royal Commission under Justice Nagle.
 Willis also introduced Daylight Saving time, to be decided upon in a referendum, scrapped the unpopular petrol tax and announced a masterplan for Sydney's transport system.

 When former Minister Steve Mauger resigned on 27 January 1976, sparking a by-election in his seat of Monaro in May, and early polls had indicated a large swing to Labor, Willis announced an early election on 1 May, thereby cancelling the by-election in the hope of preventing a larger move of voters against the government.
 In the May 1976 election, Willis's government lost power to the Labor Party under Neville Wran.
 The election was notable for being very close run; with the seats of Gosford and Hurstville being lost by only 74 and 44 votes respectively.
 Had Willis retained those seats he would have remained in government.
 At that same election Daylight Saving time for New South Wales was passed by 68.4 per cent for and 31.6 per cent against and whenever Willis was asked what his greatest achievement as Premier was, he would always say "Daylight Saving".